darinz/Distributed-Systems/README.md

 ### Directory Descriptions

-- **`app/`** - Hands-on programming applications and code examples
+- **`app/`** – Hands-on programming applications and code examples
-  - Implementation exercises
+  - Implementation exercises and working samples
-  - Working code samples
-  - Practical demonstrations of concepts
+  - Updated `01_Practice-Labs` with clearer instructions for Lab 4A/4B/5

-- **`reference/`** - Theoretical foundations and learning resources
+- **`reference/`** – Theoretical foundations and learning resources
-  - Core concepts and abstractions
+  - Core concepts, abstractions, and implementation techniques
-  - Implementation techniques
-  - External references and materials

-- **`research/`** - Case studies and research in distributed systems
+- **`research/`** – Case studies and research in distributed systems
-  - Real-world system analyses
+  - Real-world system analyses, papers, and industry implementations

+## Learning Objectives

+By progressing through this repository, you will gain experience with:

+- **Client-server computing** and service architectures
+- **Remote procedure calls (RPC)** and inter-service communication
-  - Research papers and studies
+- **Distributed storage** and consistency models
-  - Industry implementations

-## Getting Started

-### Prerequisites

-- **Substantial programming experience** in any language
-- Familiarity with computer networks and systems concepts
+- **Consensus** (Paxos/Raft) and replication
+- **Fault tolerance** and high availability
-- Understanding of basic algorithms and data structures
+- **Scaling** and performance optimization
-- Experience with concurrent programming (recommended)
+- **Correctness** under failures, partitions, and retries

-### Learning Path
+## Recommended Learning Path

-1. **Start with `reference/`** - Build your theoretical foundation
+1. Read core concepts: `reference/`
-2. **Explore `research/`** - Study real-world implementations
+2. Study real systems: `research/`
-3. **Practice with `app/`** - Implement concepts through hands-on coding
+3. Implement and test: `app/` (start with `01_Practice-Labs`)

 ## Why This Repository?

-Alumni of distributed systems material consistently report that it is among the most intellectually challenging and career-relevant content they've encountered.
-This repository aims to live up to that reputation by:

-- **Emphasizing hands-on implementation** - We believe the best way to learn is by doing
-- **Providing substantial programming applications** - Real code for real problems
-- **Covering both theory and practice** - Understanding the "why" and the "how"
+- **Hands-on focus** – Build working systems, not just read about them
+- **Balanced approach** – Theory meets practical engineering
-- **Focusing on modern relevance** - Current technologies and industry practices
+- **Modern relevance** – Techniques aligned with current industry practices

 ## External Resources

 - **MIT 6.5840 Distributed Systems**: [Course Materials](https://pdos.csail.mit.edu/6.824/)
-- Additional resources and references can be found in the `reference/` directory
+- Additional resources and references are in `reference/`

 ## Contributing

-This repository is designed for learning and collaboration.
-Feel free to:
+Contributions are welcome:

-- Submit improvements to existing implementations
+- Improve implementations and tests
-- Add new case studies or research materials
+- Add case studies and research notes
-- Enhance documentation and explanations
+- Enhance documentation and learning guides
-- Share your own distributed systems projects

-## Academic Context

-This repository is structured to support both self-directed learning and formal coursework in distributed systems.
-The material is designed to be challenging yet accessible, with a focus on practical application of theoretical concepts.

 ---

 **Note**: This repository is under active development.
-New content, examples, and improvements are regularly added to enhance the learning experience.
+New content, examples, and improvements are added regularly.